cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Program, help facility and the documentation are designed to run in more than one language.

-For each supported language CrypTool 1.4.4x comes with an extra installation program (setup).
+For each supported language, CrypTool 1.4.4x comes with an extra installation program (setup).